jefryramadhan/Data-Analysis-Kedai-Kopi-Senja-Dashboard-Excel/README.md

-# Analisis Penjualan & Dashboard Interaktif Kedai Kopi Senja
+# Sales Analysis & Interactive Dashboard for Senja Coffee Shop

-## Dataset yang Digunakan
+## Dataset used
 - <a href="https://github.com/jefryramadhan/Data-Analysis-Kedai-Kopi-Senja-Dashboard/blob/main/Analisis%20Penjualan-Kedai%20kopi%20senja.xlsx">Dataset</a>

-## Latar Belakang Proyek
+## Project Background
-Proyek ini merupakan studi kasus analisis penjualan untuk sebuah kedai kopi fiktif, **"Kedai Kopi Senja"**.
-Tujuannya adalah untuk mengolah data transaksi mentah selama periode Juni 2025 menjadi sebuah dashboard interaktif.
-Dashboard ini dirancang untuk memberikan wawasan bisnis yang dapat memberikan insight kepada pemilik kedai, membantu mereka beralih dari pengambilan keputusan berbasis intuisi ke berbasis data.
+This project is a sales analysis case study for a fictional coffee shop, **“Kedai Kopi Senja”**.
+The goal is to process raw transaction data for the period of June 2025 into an interactive dashboard.
+This dashboard is designed to provide business insights that can give the shop owner insight, helping them shift from intuition-based decision making to data-based decision making.

 ## Tujuan & (KPIs)
-Analisis ini difokuskan untuk menjawab pertanyaan-pertanyaan bisnis seperti:
+This analysis focuses on answering business questions such as:
-1. Produk manakah yang menjadi penyumbang pendapatan terbesar atau paling diminati dan produk mana yang kurang diminati?
+1. Which products contribute the most to revenue or are the most popular, and which products are less popular?
-2. Bagaimana tren penjualan harian produk per Juni 2025?
+2. What are the daily sales trends for products as of June 2025?
-3. Pada jam berapakah kedai mengalami transaksi paling banyak/ jam sibuk kedai?
+3. At what time does the store experience the most transactions/peak hours?
-4. Kategori produk mana yang memiliki pendapatan terbesar?
+4. Which product category has the highest revenue?

-## Proses Kerja
+## Process
-Proyek ini dikerjakan melalui beberapa tahapan utama:
+This project include was several stages :
-1. **Data Preparation:** Membuat dataset fiktif menggunakan fungsi Excel.
+1. **Data Preparation:** Create fictive data with function in excel.
-2. **Data Cleaning:** Membersihkan data seperti inkonsistensi nama, data kosong dan format yang salah menggunakan rumus `TRIM`, `PROPER`, `UPPER`, `Find & Replace`, dan `Filter`.
+2. **Data Cleaning:** Cleaning data such as name inconsistencies, empty data, and incorrect formats using the `TRIM`, `PROPER`, `UPPER`, `Find & Replace`, and `Filter` formulas.
-3. **Data Analysis:** Menganalisis data menggunakan PivotTable untuk mengetahui pola dan tren penjualan.
+3. **Data Analysis:** Analyzing data using PivotTable to identify sales patterns and trends.
-4. **Data Visualization:** Membangun dashboard interaktif menggunakan PivotTable dan slicer untuk visualisasi data.
+4. **Data Visualization:** Building an interactive dashboard using PivotTable and slicers for data visualization.
-5. **Dashboard Intreaktif:** <a href="https://github.com/jefryramadhan/Data-Analysis-Kedai-Kopi-Senja-Dashboard/blob/main/Dashboard1.png">Lihat Dashboard</a>
+5. **Dashboard Intreaktif:** <a href="https://github.com/jefryramadhan/Data-Analysis-Kedai-Kopi-Senja-Dashboard/blob/main/Dashboard1.png">See The Dashboard</a>

 ## Dashboard
 ![Dashboard](https://github.com/user-attachments/assets/1dd7f86f-c2f0-434b-9984-6bcb189d12a7)

 ## Insight
-Beberapa insight utama yang ditemukan dari analisis ini adalah:
+Some key insights found from this analysis are:
-1. **Dominasi Produk:** Kopi Latte merupakan penyumbang terbesar 28% dari total pendapatan, dan Donat Cokelat menjadi penyumbang terendah dengan 11,66% dari total pendapatan.
+1. **Product Dominance:** Latte coffee is the largest contributor to total revenue at 28%, while chocolate donuts are the lowest contributor at 11.66% of total revenue.
-2. **Pola Penjualan Mingguan:** Terdapat pola penjualan jelas dimana puncak penjualan selalu berada di antara hari rabu - jumat.
+2. **Weekly Sales Pattern:** There is a clear sales pattern where peak sales always occur between Wednesday and Friday.
-3. **Jam Sibuk/ Ramai:** Saat pagi hari (00.00 - 11.00) adalah waktu paling krusial dimana menyumbang 49,38% dari total orderan/transaksi harian.
+3. **Peak Hours:** The morning hours (12:00 AM - 11:00 AM) are the most crucial time, contributing 49.38% of total daily orders/transactions.

 ## Rekomendasi
-Beberapa rekomendasi keputusan bisnis dari temuan tersebut adalah:
+Some business recommendations based on these findings are:
-1. Menambah varian baru ( mix dengan Latte) atau menaikkan harga Latte 5%-10%.
+1. Add a new variant (mix with Latte) or increase the price of Latte by 5%-10%.
-Mengevaluasi produk Donat Cokelat dengan cara memperbaiki formula rasa atau mengganti dengan makanan baru.
+Evaluate the Chocolate Donut product by improving the flavor formula or replacing it with a new food item.
-2. Membuat Weekday promotion di hari Rabu -Jumat dengan diskon 15% di setiap pembelian > 2 minuman
+2. Create a weekday promotion on Wednesdays through Fridays with a 15% discount on every purchase of more than two drinks.
-3. Menambah menu paket sarapan. contoh paket  A (Donut + Latte).
+3. Add breakfast packages to the menu.
+For example, package A (donut + latte).
-Alokasi karyawan dengan menambah karyawan saat shift pagi.
+Allocate employees by adding employees to the morning shift.

 ## Tools
 * **Microsoft Excel:**